arsulegai/state-checker/README.md

 State3|State1
 ```

-In above example, there's possible transition from State2 to State3 or State1.
+In the above example, there's possible transition from State2 to State3 or
-The precedence of transition is that State2 will first try to move to State3
+State1.
+The precedence of transition is that State2 will first try to move to
-before moving to State1.
-But it should always go from State1 to State2 or
+State3 before moving to State1.
+But it should always go from State1 to State2
-State3 to State1.
+or State3 to State1.

 The `Log` file can be any text file, example